TangramFlex/OpenUxAS/examples/03_Example_DistributedCooperation/README.md

 3. enter the command: `./runUxAS_DistributedCooperation.sh`
 4. watch the simulation: `./runAMASE_DistributedCooperation.sh`

+You'll probably need to pan and zoom the AMASE map.
+To pan, hold button 3 and drag the map.
+To zoom, position the pointer over the map and use the mouse wheel or buttons 4 and 5.

 ### What Happens?
 * Two console windows will open, each will have UxAS running.